finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Install Webpack

 There are 3 packages that we need to install for the **webpack** to work.
 First, `webpack`, the main or core functionality of webpack.
-Second, Second `webpack-cli`, so we can use webpack from our command line, and third is `webpack-dev-server`, it's a development server that provides us with a simple web server and the ability to use live reloading.
+Second, `webpack-cli`, so we can use webpack from our command line, and the third is `webpack-dev-server`, it's a development server that provides us with a simple web server and the ability to use live reloading.

 Let's install 3 of those: